schwallergroup/llm_adsorbate/README.md

 At the core of AdsKRK is [AutoAdsorbate](https://github.com/basf/autoadsorbate) - a powerful tool for generating chemically meaningful molecular and fragment configurations on surfaces, providing a search space for the agent.

 One particularly interesting finding during the hackathon was the agent’s ability to reason about molecular dynamics (MD) and relaxation trajectories.
-For example, in our demo case of CO₂ on a copper surface, the LLM can compare conformations before and after relaxation, and give its analysis accordingly:
+For example, in our demo case of CO₂ on a copper surface, Gemini 2.0 Pro can compare conformations before and after relaxation, and give its analysis accordingly:

 ```
 The stability of the initial adsorption configuration was assessed by performing a structural relaxation.
 Based on the output from the simulation, the fragment did not remain bound to the surface.